Kenner B. Kingston, LFA, LEED AP BD+C O+M President

 Joe has more than 40 years of professional experience including all aspects of management, programming, master planning, design, agency approval and construction administration for new construction, modernization and various site improvements.
 Additionally, Joe has extensive hands-on experience in design build, lease-leasback, and integrated project delivery, as well as Lean Construction Institute project management protocols.

-Julie Berreth, AIA, LEED AP Principal
+Julie Berreth, AIA, LEED AP Principal, Director of Operations

 With 30+ years of architectural experience in Chicago and Salt Lake City, Julie Berreth has led the design of approximately 1.5 million square feet of high-end office and medical office space.
-She believes that the collaborative design process is the most rewarding and successful for all concerned, and words especially well within Design-Build and CM/GC project delivery methods.
+She believes that the collaborative design process is the most rewarding and successful for all concerned, and works especially well within Design-Build and CM/GC project delivery methods.
 She facilitates the creative process with an eye toward design and constructability and assures that the client receives the best possible project for the available funds.
 Ask her about Design Economics if you are interested in maximizing return on investment for developer projects.

 Greg Brimhall, AIA Principal